Systemic Infinitesimal Over-dispersion on Graphical Dynamic Models: Time-inhomogeneous GDMs

-In this section, we first give the graph structure and configurations on the graph in Section \ref{sec:Model_Setup_graph}, dynamics over graph and their transition rates in Section \ref{sec:Model_Setup_dynamics}, and then definitions of infinitesimal dispersion indices in Section \ref{sec:Model_Setup_dispersion}.
-In Section \ref{sec:inhomogeneous_SIR}, we illustrate the definitions covered in Sections \ref{sec:Model_Setup_graph}, \ref{sec:Model_Setup_dynamics}, and \ref{sec:Model_Setup_dispersion} through a SEIR-type Markov chain model.
+In this section, we first give the graph structure and configurations on the graph in Section \ref{sec:Model_Setup_graph}, dynamics over graph and their transition rates in Section \ref{sec:Model_Setup_dynamics}, and then definitions of infinitesimal dispersion in Section \ref{sec:Model_Setup_dispersion}.